Facebook Logo Link Easyfundraising Logo link

 Children's Continence Service

-Organisation Logo The new Children's Continence Service provides services to children across Lincolnshire (with a Lincolnshire GP).
+Organisation Logo The Children's Continence Service provides services to children across Lincolnshire (with a Lincolnshire GP).
 They see children with day time wetting from age 3 to 19 years, Nocturnal enuresis from age 5 to 19 years, and constipation and soiling from 0 to 19 years.

 Children will be offered tier one support for constipation, daytime wetting, developing toilet skills and night time wetting by the Health Visitors or the Children and Young Peoples Nurses depending on their age.
 If Tier 1 staff assesses a need for tier 2 they will then conduct that referral.